llm-tools/embedJs/README.md

 # Loaders supported

+Loaders take a specific format, process the input and create chunks of the data.
 Currently, the library supports the following formats -

 ## Youtube video